david-dd-amar/cGAUGE/README.md

 Assuming all data objects above are now available in the R session, you can now extract cGAUGE's results and run downstream MR analyses.

-Here is the code to load all the downloaded data and processing it to get the input objects:
+Here is the code to load all the downloaded dataset and processing it to get the input objects:

 ```
 conditional_indep_tests = "genetic_CI_tests_results.RData"
 skeleton_file = "Gs_skeleton.RData"